Help with common drain problems.

-But if you are willing to take the risks and possible end up calling a plumber anyway, Go rent the snake.
-Maybe you should not try this yourself,
+But if you are willing to take the risks and possible end up calling a plumber anyway, go rent the snake.

 between 20 and 30 feet down the line, A 25 foot snake will not clear the clog.

-solve this you will need to run a snake from the lower fixture to the main
+To solve this you will need to run a snake from the lower fixture to the main drain.

 This may be a local stoppage, or a main line stoppage, If you have a septic tank, it may be full.

 I know you want to try to fix this yourself, but you are much better off calling a Plumber and or a septic contractor.

 This is why, If your septic tank is full, there is nothing you can do, but have it cleaned.

 You may need a large powerful drain cleaning machine, running a machine like this is extremely dangerous, the snake can get stuck in the pipe, costing you thousands of dollars and damage to your home to remove it.
 Not to mention you may damage the pipe under the ground, or your septic tank.

 The snake may go the wrong way in the pipe and destroy one of your toilets (I have destroyed a toilet)